ninxsoft/Boardies-Docs/docs/user-guide/accounts.md

 Dashboard widgets can be configured to retrieve data from external sources that provide a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).

-Follow the steps below to setup up accounts and configure custom API integrations.
+Follow the steps below to setup up an example account and configure a custom API integration.

 ## Instructions